Still learning about space dimensionality: from the description of hydrogen atom by a generalized wave equation for dimensions D$\geq$3: Generalized hydrogen atom in a -dimensional flat space

-From a simple inspection of equation (\ref{pot-V-general}), we conclude that whenever $m$ is an even integer ($m=2\ell,\, \ell=1,2,3,\cdots$) the nature of the potential changes from attractive to repulsive.
-Therefore, there is no bound states for \textit{even} values of $m$.
+From a simple inspection of equation (\ref{pot-V-general}), we conclude that whenever $\lambda$ is an even integer ($\lambda=2\ell,\, \ell=1,2,3,\cdots$) the nature of the potential changes from attractive to repulsive.
+Therefore, there is no bound states for \textit{even} values of $\lambda$.

-Nonetheless the above relation between $\beta$, $D$ and $m$ is not an unique choice.
-In Ref.~\cite{Burg}, for example, the authors made one more assumption by fixing $m=(D-1)/2$ in order to assure that the potential has always the form $r^{-1}$, a result demonstrated in Ref.~\cite{Bilbao}.
-The price to pay is very high, since the Gauss' law is no longer valid, bringing to the necessity of modifying Maxwell equations in higher dimensions.
-In any case, we should be aware of Hermann Weyl's classical result \cite{Weyl1,Weyl2,Weyl3} which tell us that Maxwell equations loose scale invariance if space-time dimension is different from 3+1.
+Nonetheless the above relation between $\beta$, $D$ and $\lambda$ is not an unique choice.
+In Ref.~\cite{Burg}, for example, the authors made one more assumption by fixing $\lambda=(D-1)/2$ in order to assure that the potential has always the form $r^{-1}$, a result demonstrated in Ref.~\cite{Bilbao}.
+The price to pay is very high, since the Gauss law is no longer valid, leading to the necessity of modifying Maxwell equations in higher dimensions.
+In any case, we should be aware of Hermann Weyl's classical result \cite{Weyl1,Weyl2,Weyl3} which tell us that Maxwell equations lose scale invariance if space-time dimension is different from $3+1$.

-Inspired in what happens in 3 dimensions, we will assume throughout the Letter the validity of Gauss' law and, for consistency, that $m=n$.
-So, the ground state energy, associated with equation (\ref{wave-eq}) for a potential given by equation (\ref{pot-V-general}), is obtained by substituting $\beta = D-2n$ in equation~(\ref{E0}), yielding
+{For $D=3$, we know that $\lambda=1$ and $n=1$.} Inspired in what happens in three dimensions, we will assume throughout the paper the validity of Gauss law {for any $D$.
+The simplest choice consistent with these facts is $\lambda=n$.} So, the ground state energy, associated with equation (\ref{wave-eq}) for a potential given by equation (\ref{pot-V-general}), is obtained by substituting $\beta = D-2n$ in equation~(\ref{E0}), yielding